-Especially, in case of philosophers, this caste was further subdivided into two more categories namely, the Brahmans and the Shramanas.
-The Shramanas further included the Buddhists, Jains, Ajivikas and others.
+Especially, in the case of philosophers, this caste was further subdivided into two more categories namely, the Brahmans and the Shramanas.
+The Shramanas further included the Buddhists, Jains, Ajivikas, and others.
 As a general rule, the Shramanas were exempted from paying taxes.

 The category of farmers included the cultivators and the laborers who worked hard on the fields.
-However, the land owners were excluded from this category.
-In the ancient Mauryan society, the famer group was the largest group and was often regarded as the central nerve of agriculture in the society.
+However, the landowners were excluded from this category.
+In the ancient Mauryan society, the former group was the largest group and was often regarded as the central nerve of agriculture in the society.

 Apart from this, they also constituted the military as well as civil infrastructure if the Mauryan dynasty.
 In order to prevent any kind of an armed rebellion from these people, they were kept unarmed.

 The soldiers of this dynasty worked as the armed forces of the kingdom and were maintained at royal costs.
 When these soldiers were not engaged in waging wars, they spent their time in idleness, merrymaking, and drinking.
 Hence, during such times, the army was more of a liability than an asset to the kingdom.